famished-tiger/Rley/README.md

 [Rley](https://github.com/famished-tiger/Rley)
 ======

-A Ruby library for constructing general parsers for _any_ context-free languages.
+A Ruby library for constructing general parsers for _any_ context-free language.

 What is Rley?